 8

 Participant entered into this Agreement and the activation date included in the notice of a Pandemic Event Activation, after the deactivation date included in the notice of Pandemic Event Deactivation, or without the oversight and approval by and not at the direction of the Chairperson or other designated FEMA official.
 For actions taken to develop this Agreement, this defense shall be available in accordance with DPA subsection (j).
 If the Participant has withdrawn from this Agreement, this defense shall not be available for any action occurring after the effective date of withdrawal.
-This defense shall not be available, upon the modification of this Agreement, with respect to any subsequent act or omission that is beyond the scope of the modified Agreement, except that no such termination or modification shall be accomplished in a way that will deprive Participants of this antitrust defense for the fulfillment of obligations incurred.
-This defense shall be available only if, and only to the extent that the Participants asserting it demonstrate that, the action, which includes a discussion or agreement, was within the scope of this Agreement and taken at the direction of FEMA and with appropriate FEMA oversight and approval.
-The person asserting the defense bears the burden of proof.
-The defense shall not be available if the person against whom the defense is asserted shows that the action was taken for a purpose other than to carry out the purposes of this Agreement.
+This defense shall not be available, upon the modification of this Agreement, with respect to any subsequent act or omission that is beyond the scope of the modified Agreement, except that no such termination or modification shall be accomplished in a way that will deprive Participants of this antitrust defense for actions related to its intended fulfillment of obligations incurred.
+This defense shall be available only if, and only to the extent that the Participants asserting it demonstrate that, the action, which includes a discussion or agreement, was within the scope of this Agreement and/or taken at the direction of FEMA and with appropriate FEMA oversight and approval.
+The defense shall not be available if the person against whom the defense is asserted shows that the action was predominantly taken for a purpose other than to carry out the purposes of this Agreement.
 Notwithstanding the foregoing, Participants may not assert this defense in response to any investigation by the DOJ or FTC pending at the time of the activation date, unless granted a specific waiver by the Attorney General or Chairman of the FTC; any request for such a waiver shall be submitted as soon as practicable under the circumstances.

 V. Terms and Conditions